bump-sh/docs/src/_guides/openapi/advanced-ref-usage.md

 After using OpenAPI or AsyncAPI for a while, you might notice your description documents have become a rather unwieldy mess of YAML and JSON.
 You end up with a whole lot of repetition, and this huge mess just loves to trigger merge conflicts as multiple developers change different things but Git seems none the wiser.

-You can avoid this pain by splitting description documents up with `$ref`, putting various reusable components, but how exactly you go about doing that can be a tricky one to work out.
+You can avoid this pain by splitting description documents up with `$ref`, using various reusable components, but how exactly you go about doing that can be a tricky one to work out.

 ## OpenAPI Reusable Components